TheReaLee/PMP-118/README.md

 * S3 - Statistics on how many times the feature has been accessed and maybe by whom
 - - - -
 * E1 - Ease of use for non-technical users
-* E2 - Ease of use for technical users
+* E2 - Ease of use for technical users (Complexity of SDK)

 - - - -